 But what distinguishes the average tax practitioner from the rest?

-Andy Milidoni, CTA, Partner at Johnson, Winter & Slattery, and lecturer at The Tax Institute sheds some light on the 3 traits that make a great tax professional and what it takes to write top quality advice.
+Andy Milidoni, CTA, Partner at Johnson, Winter & Slattery and one of our most respected lecturers, sheds some light on the 3 traits that make a great tax professional and what it takes to write top quality tax advice.

-So here it is from a tax star himself; 3 traits that make a great tax professional:
+Andy Milidoni’s top 3 traits that make a great tax professional

-1. Be inquisitive: Andy says asking a lot of questions and being interested in the subject matter of your client is essential to be a great tax professional.
-Regardless of which sector your client is coming from, whether they're in services, if they're emerging and growing, or whether they're established, the quality of tax advice really is dependent on how much you understand transactions and the general business operations of the clients.
+According to Andy, asking a lot of questions and being interested in your client is essential for great tax professionals.
+Regardless of which sector your client is coming from, whether they're in services, if they're emerging and growing, or whether they're established, the quality of tax advice really is dependent on how much you understand their transactions and general business operations.

 “We have to be inquisitive, because we're not going to know everything in tax; the tax law's too big, it's always changing, and on top of that, before we can even get to tax advice, we have to understand what the clients do, and how they do it,” he explains.

-2. Keep sharpening your tools: It goes without saying that tax education is a very critical component of any tax lawyer's career.
-Andy says it's not something that starts and ends at university.
+It goes without saying that tax education is a very critical component of any tax lawyer's career.
+It's not something that starts and ends at university.
 It’s continuous.

-“Whether it's attending formal education courses, like , or attending their .
+“Whether it's attending formal education courses, like programs available at The Tax Institute, or attending their online webinars.”

 “Our passion comes from problem-solving in the context of legislation and abiding by the rules.
 The advice we provide needs to work for the Australian Tax Office and for the client.”

-3. Clear thinking: Andy says clear and concise thinking is a way of looking at and absorbing information, a way that acknowledges there are a number of balls in the air.
+Clear and concise thinking is a way of looking at and absorbing information in a way that acknowledges there are numerous balls in the air.

 Tax professionals should be asking themselves: